flet-dev/website/blog/2022-09-02-file-picker-and-uploads.md

 The last result is always available in `FilePicker.result` property.

+Check [File picker](/docs/controls/filepicker) control docs for all available dialog methods and their parameters.

 ## Uploading files

 File picker has built-in upload capabilities that work on all platforms and the web.